-- Potential games have at least one Nash equilibrium. - All Nash equilibria are the maximizers of the potential function, either locally or globally. - There are several learning schemes available which are guaranteed to converge to a Nash equilibrium, such as better response and best response [24] [25].
+- All Nash equilibria are the maximizers of the potential function, either locally or globally. - There are several learning schemes available which are guaranteed to converge to a Nash equilibrium, such as better response and best response [17] [18].

-For detailed description about potential games, readers are referred to [24] and [26], which investigates the potential game theory in engineering context.
+For detailed description about potential games, readers are referred to [17] and [19], which investigate the potential game theory in engineering context.